-- Toothpaste is Good for Teeth, Bad for Retainers – Most toothpaste products are mildly abrasive and can scratch the soft and delicate areas of a retainer.
-The best cleaners for a retainer are liquid soap, hand soap or baking soda.
-Make sure you rinse them well to remove the soap taste before putting back into your mouth
+- Toothpaste is good for teeth but bad for retainers – Most toothpaste products are mildly abrasive and can scratch the soft and delicate areas of a retainer.
+The best cleaners for a retainer are liquid soap, hand soap, or baking soda.
+Make sure you rinse them well to remove the soap taste before putting them back into your mouth

-- Baking Soda – mild abrasive to remove dried on plague and food
+- Baking soda – mild abrasive to remove dried plaque and food

 Directions: In a warm bowl of water, use half water, half hydrogen peroxide, 2 TBSP of baking soda and a toothbrush.
 It will take many minutes to hours to brighten and clean depending upon the severity.
 Soak them overnight or all day if they are extra dirty.

-Hydrogen Peroxide works best to remove yellow stain and vinegar works best to remove crusty build up.
+Hydrogen Peroxide works best to remove yellow stains and vinegar works best to remove crusty build-up.
 Try both recipes, separately, if they are really looking gnarly.

 After spending time and money straightening your teeth, don’t slack off on the final step!
 Wearing your retainer as your orthodontist instructs will ensure you keep that beautiful smile for the rest of your life.
 Spending a little extra time will make your retainers last longer with a little extra effort to keep them clean and safe.

-Please contact Alizadeh and Schreiner Orthodontics at our Chesterfield MO office with any questions or to schedule a free initial exam.
+Please contact Alizadeh & Schreiner Orthodontics at our Chesterfield, MO, orthodontist office with any questions or to schedule a free initial exam.